shabin5785/docker-learnings/Readme_3.md

 - It uses a YAML file configuration containing all continers, networks, volumes etc. then user docker-compose-cli to build the entire thing

+- yaml file can be used with docker compose to create local setup and from version 1.13 can be used in prod with docker swarm